raml-org/raml-spec/versions/raml-10/raml-10.md

 strict: false
 value:
   title: Attention needed
-  content: You have been added to group 274
+  body: You have been added to group 274
 ```

 #### Example on how to define example/examples in RAML